 The second approach used in Rhinoplasty is the open approach also referred to as the external approach.
 This is the name given to this rhinoplasty because a very small incision is made on the outside of the nose along the columella.
 This is the middle strut of the nose underneath the tip.
 Although an incision is made in the skin this generally heals very well as we were very meticulous in her surgery specifically for the nasal incision.
 We have found that the incisions heal just as well but with less discomfort to the patients.
 An external rhinoplasty is best for you if you want significant changes to the nasal tip, are getting a revision rhinoplasty, or need additional support to the nose from weakening of the nasal structures.
 Discuss your anesthetic concerns with us to see which method is best for you.

 After Your Nose Surgery

 Immediately following your surgery we will observe you as you wake up from the anesthesia while making sure you are comfortable and under medical supervision.
 Once you are feeling better, medically stable and awake enough from the anesthesia you will be released to go home.
 You will need to have a driver to take you home as you will not be able to drive yourself.
 If you had general anesthesia during your nasal surgery we strongly recommend you have someone stay with you overnight to make sure you are comfortable.

-Dr. Hershcovitch will see you back the next day and then one week after your surgery.
+We will see you back the next day and then one week after your surgery.
 A small cast is placed on the nose at the time of surgery.
-Dr. Hershcovitch will remove this in 5-7 days.
-Dr. Hershcovitch usually does not have to formally pack the nose following surgery except in very rare circumstances.
-Dr. Hershcovitch uses a small piece of silastic sheeting to help protect the delicate nasal mucosa while you are healing.
+We will remove this in 5-7 days.
+We usually do not have to formally pack the nose following surgery except in very rare circumstances.
+We use a small piece of silastic sheeting to help protect the delicate nasal mucosa while you are healing.
 This will also be removed one week after your surgery.